England lifts COVID restrictions as omicron threat recedes | Times Leader

 By SYLVIA HUI

-From Thursday, face coverings are no longer required by law anywhere in England, and a legal requirement for COVID passes for entry into nightclubs and other large venues has been scrapped.
+From Thursday, face coverings are no longer required by law anywhere in England, and a legal requirement for COVID-19 passes for entry into nightclubs and other large venues has been scrapped.

+England isn’t the only place in Europe ditching coronavirus restrictions this week.
+On Wednesday, reopened restaurants, bars, museums and theaters for the first time in a month as part of broader easing of restrictions.
+The step came as infections in the country spiked, though admissions to intensive care units have been declining.

+In Denmark, Prime Minister Mette Frederiksen said Wednesday that from Feb.
+1 Danes can enjoy free access to restaurants, museums and nightclubs, and the mandatory requirement to wear face masks will also be scrapped.

-The so-called “Plan B” measures were introduced in early December to stop the rapid spread of the omicron variant from overwhelming health services and to buy time for the population to get its booster vaccine shot.
+The so-called “Plan B” measures in England were introduced in early December to stop the rapid spread of the omicron variant from overwhelming health services and to buy time for the population to get its booster vaccine shot.
+Scotland, Wales and Northern Ireland, which make their own public health rules, have similarly relaxed their virus restrictions.

 Health Secretary Sajid Javid said the government’s vaccine rollout, testing and development of antiviral treatments combine to make “some of the strongest defenses in Europe,” allowing a “cautious return” to normality.